bvoight/GCB535/Syllabus.md

 Grades are composed of:

+* Class Participation (Lecture Attendance) - 10%
-* Homework Assignments (3 in total, equal weight) - 100%
+* Homework Assignments (2 in total, equal weight) - 50%
+* Final Project - 40%

+Grades for participation is based on attendance at lectures, and we will use an attendance tracker to keep record.
+Lectures will not be recorded and there will not be a hybrid/virtual option provided.
+Attendance for class times dedicated to work on 'in-class' activities/course modules is strongly encouraged.

 ### Late grading policy: